 While avoiding the allergens that trigger symptoms is the best way to control hay fever, your allergist / immunologist may prescribe an allergy medication to manage your hay fever symptoms.
 These medications include nasal corticosteroid sprays, antihistamine pills, nasal antihistamine sprays or decongestant pills.

 Antihistamines are the most widely used medications to relieve or prevent hay fever symptoms.
 These medications prevent the effects of histamine during an allergic reaction.
-Antihistamines are available as a liquid, tablet or nasal spray.
+Antihistamines are available as a liquid, pill or nasal spray.
 Some antihistamines are prescription, while others are available over-the-counter (OTC).

 Older, "first-generation" antihistamines, such as diphenhydramine and chlorpheniramine can cause dry mouth, constipation or drowsiness.
 These first generation medications can further aggravate the fatigue already felt by allergy sufferers.